stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 export
 toClause : (Int,ConNames) -> Clause
 toClause (k,(con,ns,vars)) = mkSOP k (map bindVar ns) .= appAll con vars

+export
+toClauses : List (Int,ConNames) -> List Clause
+toClauses cs = map toClause cs ++
+               -- in certain pathological cases, the coverage checker can not -- determine on its own that the above list of clauses is covering.
+               -- we therefore append an explicit `impossible` clause.
+               [impossibleClause $ mkSOP1 (cast $ length cs) implicitTrue]
 ```

 A quick note about function `nameStr`: Idris does not accept